Kaifi Azmi school in Mijwan: where young women dare to realise their dreams

 "Online classes were taken up for those girls who had access to Internet and physical notes were delivered to students who do not," Pandey told PTI.

-Under a new initiative, he said, soon school will provide laptops or tablets to students as a pilot project and the gadgets will remain with them till Class 12 and then returned.
+Under a new initiative, he said, soon school will provide laptops or tablets to students as a pilot project and the gadgets will remain with them till Class XII and then returned.

 According to Pandey, a major challenge is to make children and their parents realise the education that they get here will brighten their prospects in life.
 He also hailed Kaifi Azmi as a visionary, saying he could think 50 years ahead as his initiative not only provides education and skill development but also employment opportunities in the same premises.